- Moment is counting screen time in the middle of the night while I’m sleeping. What’s going on?

 - My app usage numbers seem off.
 Why don’t my app usage numbers add up to my total for the day?

-There are two reasons why your app usage numbers might be inaccurate:
+There are three reasons why your app usage numbers might be inaccurate:

 You’re taking your Battery screenshot at different times each day.
 The biggest thing you can do to make it more accurate is take your Battery screenshot at the same time every day.
 It doesn’t matter if it’s 12:01 AM or 9 AM, the more consistent you are, the better.